Comparative and World Literature

 CWL 400 GW, Approaches to Comparative and World Literature is the best option for majors and/or minors.

-Dane Johnson is available all June and August for one-on-one meetings with potential majors/minors and is available via email in July as your faculty ambassador.
+Dane Johnson is available for one-on-one meetings with potential majors/minors and is available via email.

 |Are there any prerequisites to these upper division courses for the major?||None.|

 |Are there any registration blocks or holds in the system for this major, and if so, what do I do/who do I contact to clear them?||None.|

 |Does this major have an approved Associate Degree for Transfer (ADT) roadmap?||